FAQs

 Is Selah Academy a faith-based school?

 Yes.
 We believe in the incarnation, death, and resurrection of Jesus Christ and his unfailing love for the world.
-Each week we participate in Catechesis of the Good Shepard, a Montessori-inspired method of helping children encounter God personally, pray before meals, and see faith in Christ as foundational to holistic learning.
+Each week we participate in Catechesis of the Good Shepherd, a Montessori-inspired method of helping children encounter God personally, pray before meals, and see faith in Christ as foundational to holistic learning.

 Do you use the Montessori method?